DavitMurad/Geo-Localisation-Coursework-Web-Science-H-University-of-Glasgow-/README.md

 3. Geo-localisation with filtered data
 4. Open-ended discussion of data and methodological issues

-If the coursework brief cannot be shared publicly, simply note:
 > The official specification is omitted for copyright reasons but described above.

 ---